The Foolproof Formula To Building A Secure Password

 Unfortunately, cyber security breaches happen every day.
 It's essential to stay alert to the latest threats.
 If you’re questioning whether a service you use has been hacked, check out Troy Hunt’s Have I Been Pwned?

 How Do I Make My Password Super Secure?

-Here are a few things that can threaten the security of your password:
+First off, do not do these things that can threaten the security of your password:

 - Store passwords in a document on your desktop under the name “My Passwords”

 - Write your workstation password on a sticky note on your workstation

 - Share your password with friends and coworkers

 It can be hard to manage multiple passwords for different websites and applications.
 Sometimes, we take shortcuts to manage login details, but these can lead to a cyber security breach.
 Using a password management service is a secure way to house and audit your passwords.